-Prior to founding Scaled Robotics, I spent more than a decade working as a robotics researcher at some of the world's leading robotics labs.
-My alma mater includes, the Computational Learning and Motor Control Laboratory, the Max Planck Institute's Autonomous Motion Department, the GRASP Laboratory and the Robotics Institute to name a few.
-During my academic research career I worked on a wide spectrum of autonomous systems including ground, aerial and humanoid robots.
-My primary research interests lie in Active and Interactive perception.
-This entails the study of solving problems related to perception through movement and interaction.
-I believe that such an approach to robot perception is fundamental for autonomous systems to build better models of their environment, hence more effectively close perception-action loops.
+Prior to founding Scaled Robotics, I was lucky to spend more than a decade working as a robotics researcher at some of the world's leading robotics labs.
+My alma mater includes the Computational Learning and Motor Control Laboratory (USC), the Max Planck Institute's Autonomous Motion Department, the GRASP Laboratory (UPenn), and the Robotics Institute (CMU) just to name a few.

 There's an interesting theory in neuroscience that claims movement is fundamentally tied to intelligence.
 This is also supported by evidence in the evolutionary biology from single-cell organisms.
 Building on these insights, I'm interested in endowing autonomous systems the ability to learn and reason about their environment through movement and interaction.
 This also requires them to build appropriate environmental representations that can facilitate these actions.
 These abilities can ultimately allow these autonomous systems to operate in complex human environments with minimal to no supervision.
 You can have a look at some of my current and past projects in these areas below.